 Federal Communications Commission

 The Rural Health Care Program (RHC): This program includes the Healthcare Connect Fund and provides funding to eligible health care providers (HCPs) for broadband services necessary for the provision of health care.
 The goal of the program is to improve the quality of health care available to patients in rural communities by ensuring that eligible HCPs have access to broadband services.
-Funding for the Rural Health Care Program is capped at $400 million annually.

 Healthcare Connect Fund (HCF): Created by the FCC in 2012, the Healthcare Connect Fund provides support for broadband connectivity to eligible HCPs and encourages the formation of state and regional broadband networks.
 Under the HCF Program, eligible HCPs can apply as individual HCPs or as part of a consortium.
 Individuals HCPs and consortium applicants will be able to receive a 65 percent discount on all eligible services and equipment.
 Consortium applicants will be able to receive this discount on HCP-constructed and owned network facilities.
 The application process began in late summer of 2013.
 View the latest funding information.

 The Universal Services Administrative Company (USAC) is an independent, not-for-profit corporation designated by the FCC as the administrator of all universal service programs, including the Rural Health Care Program.
 USAC works to protect the integrity of universal service through information and educating program audiences, collecting and distributing contributions, and promoting program compliance.
 Information about the Rural Health Care Program, eligibility requirements, application procedures, and training opportunities (including webinars) are available at USAC.org.